 Before the opera was a train station called ‘Gare de la Bastille’.
 Opened between 1859 and 1969 it linked Paris to Verneuil-l’Étang and Boissy-Saint-Léger.
 In the mid-1960s construction of the RER A led to the abandonment of the station.
 The building was demolished in 1984 to give way to an ambitious project: the modern Opéra Bastille.
 The former railways were transformed into the Promenade Plantée.

 The Opéra Bastille is part of François Mitterrand’s Grands Projets, a grandiose plan which included the construction of the Grande Arche de la Défense, the National Library in Tolbiac, and the glass pyramid of the Louvre.

 Built between 1984 and 1989, its inauguration by the French President coincided with the bicentenary of the French Revolution.
-The opera was designed by Uruguayan architect Carlos Ott and has a capacity of 3,309 seats.
+Uruguayan architect Carlos Ott designed the opera, which has a capacity of 3,309 seats.

 Port de l’Arsenal